David Brownlow CVO DL – Founder and Trustee

 Initially a recruitment consultancy, Huntswood is now a specialist resourcing and consultancy firm focussed on Governance, Risk and Compliance (huntswood.com).

 Still owning Huntswood, in 2013 David co-founded his second business, Havisham.
-This business is a trading and investment group with interests in House Building, Commercial and Residential property letting, Pubs and Restaurants, Recruitment Businesses, a Technology and Education Platform, Documentary Film Making and trades across The United Kingdom, Singapore, Sydney and Shanghai (havishamgroup.com).
+This business is a trading and investment group with interests in House Building, Fashion, Commercial and Residential property letting, Pubs and Restaurants, Recruitment, a Technology and Education Platform, two Financial Services apps for consumers and Documentary Film Making.
+The company trades across The United Kingdom, Singapore, Sydney and Shanghai (havishamgroup.com).

 In an interview with The Sunday Times David said his business philosophy and success is based on: